tier4/driving_log_replayer_v2/docs/use_case/perception.en.md

 - localization: false
 - planning: false
 - control: false
-- sensing: false / true (default value is false.
-Specify by `LaunchSensing` key for each t4_dataset in the scenario)

 **NOTE: The `tf` in the bag is used to align the localization during annotation and simulation.
 Therefore, localization is invalid.**

+### Arguments specified in the scenario or launch command

+- sensing: It can be disabled by specifying LaunchSensing: false in the scenario.
+Or specify sensing:=false in the launch command

 ## Dependent libraries